KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 ### Learning Computer Science with Python and Music(21)

+by Michael Scott Asato Cuthbert

 🔝 <sub>[**back to top**](#table-of-contents)</sub>

 ### Container-enabled Asyncio is All You Need

+by Niels Bantlin

 Don't reach for a DSL too early.